leventogut/docs/docs/Vim.md

 ## Install plugins

 Run Vim, and then type ":PluginInstall" (without quotes).

-Alsom you can install from shell.
+Also you can install from shell.

 ```shell
 vim +PluginInstall +qall